Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Notre Dame and its opponents have gone over the current 45.5-point total in seven of 10 games this season.
+- Notre Dame's games this season have gone over 45.5 points seven of 10 times.

 - So far this season, 45.5% of Oklahoma State's games (5/11) have had more combined points than Saturday's over/under of 45.5.